Big Ben (horse, foaled 1976): Honours and memorials

 In 1999, Big Ben was recognised as a Canadian icon when Canada Post honoured him with his own stamp.
-Big Ben was inducted into the Ontario Sports Hall of Fame and joined Thoroughbred racehorse Northern Dancer as the only other horse in the Canadian Sports Hall of Fame.
+Big Ben was inducted into the Ontario Sports Hall of Fame and the Canadian Sports Hall of Fame.
 His story is told in the book titled "Big Ben", by author Lawrence Scanlan.

 In 2000, Big Ben's personal groom, Sandra Patterson, wrote a tribute to Big Ben in the book titled "An Apple a Day: A Heartwarming Collection of True Horse Stories" edited by Kimberly Gatto.
 In 2005, the Perth and District Chamber of Commerce erected a bronze statue of Big Ben, with Ian Millar riding, in a park on the banks of the Tay River in downtown Perth, Ontario.
 Big Ben's image lives on as a Breyer model horse.

-In 2011, a book titled Unbridled Passion: Show Jumping's Greatest Horses and Riders, written by Jeff Papows, featured Big Ben and his owner and rider, Ian Millar.
+In 2011, a book titled "Unbridled Passion: Show Jumping's Greatest Horses and Riders", written by Jeff Papows, featured Big Ben and his owner and rider, Ian Millar.
 The book documented the challenges, such as the two bouts of life-threatening colic surgery, that Big Ben faced inside and outside the competitive ring.
 It features original research and interviews with Ian Miller and Big Ben's personal groom, Sandi Patterson.